• Skip to primary navigation

 • Drop beans into boiling water and cook for 3-4 minutes until the beans are tender, but still crisp

-• Remove the beans from the water using tongs and plunge directly into a large bowl of ice water
+• Remove the beans from the water using tongs and plunge them directly into a large bowl of ice water

 • Allow beans to fully cool before removing